Usagi Yojimbo: Related works

 A project for an animated television series, Space Usagi, was cancelled following the failure of Bucky O'Hare and the Toad Wars.
-However, Space Usagi was one of the action figures produced under the Teenage Mutant Ninja Turtles line.
+However, a Space Usagi action figure was produced for the Teenage Mutant Ninja Turtles line.

 Two editions of an Usagi role-playing game have been made, a 1998 version, Usagi Yojimbo Roleplaying Game, from Gold Rush Games and a 2005 version from Sanguine Productions.
 A second edition of the 2005 version was successfully Kickstarted in 2019.
 A Hero Pack of Miyamoto Usagi, Gennosuke and Kitsune will be added to Arcadia Quest.

 The comic is the basis of two video games: the 1988 game Samurai Warrior: The Battles of Usagi Yojimbo and the 2013 game Usagi Yojimbo: Way of the Ronin.
 Both are side-scrolling hack-and-slash action games.

+Usagi returned to the Turtles franchise in the 2022 beat 'em up game Teenage Mutant Ninja Turtles: Shredder's Revenge, being based on his incarnation from the 1987 cartoon from which the rest of the game is based on.
+He become available as downloadable content in 2023.

 Reception

 Awards

 The series has been awarded 10 Eisner Awards and over 20 nominations.